religiosa1/react-solid-flow/README.md

 callbacks can be passed to the hook to be called when resource resolves or rejects correspondingly.

+**`skip`**

+Skip calls of fetcher (can still be called manually with refresh)

+It can be useful if you're waiting for some of deps to be in certain state before calling the fetcher or if you want to trigger the fetcher only manually on some event.

 **`skipFirstRun`**

 enables you to skip first automatic trigger of fetcher function.
 It will be